saferactive/site/content/authors/joey/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
-- Visitors
 ---

-Robin Lovelace is a transport researcher at the Institute for Transport Studies (ITS).
+Joey Talbot is a transport researcher at the Institute for Transport Studies ([ITS](https://environment.leeds.ac.uk/transport/staff/8838/dr-joey-talbot)).